Neurological Disorders

 Parkinson's disease is the world's fastest-growing neurological condition.
 In the UK, there are an estimated 153,000 people already living with Parkinson's, a number that is expected to increase to 172,000 by 2030.
 Motor and non-motor symptoms associated with Parkinson's disease can have a significant impact on patients' and carers' quality of life.
 Despite having potentially numerous and varying symptoms, patients with Parkinson's are only typically seen once or twice a year.

-Dr Camille Carroll, Professor of Clinical Neuroscience at Newcastle University and an Honorary Consultant Neurologist led the co-design of a unique Home Based Care pathway with people with Parkinson’s, Parkinson’s clinicians and nurse specialists.
-Launched in 2019 in the University Hospitals Plymouth NHS Trust, it has already demonstrated benefits for patients and clinicians but it requires a large amount of manual ‘pen and paper’ data collection and input of results.
-Funding from the NHS England Digital Health Partnership Award is enabling us to digitise this pathway.
-The new system will enable online data collection, seamless transfer and integration of data via the cloud, and digital records that can be accessed by patients and clinicians to monitor symptoms and adjust care accordingly.
+Professor Camille Carroll, Professor of Clinical Neuroscience at Newcastle University and Honorary Consultant Neurologist at University Hospitals Plymouth NHS Trust, led the co-design of a unique Home Based Care pathway with people with Parkinson's, Parkinson's clinicians and nurse specialists.
+Launched in 2019 at the University Hospitals Plymouth NHS Trust, it has already demonstrated benefits for patients and clinicians.
+Still, it requires a large amount of manual 'pen and paper' data collection and input of results.
+We support Prof Carroll with funding from an NHS England Digital Health Partnership Award, enabling us to digitise this pathway.
+The new system will allow online data collection, seamless transfer and integration of data via the cloud, and digital records that patients and clinicians can access to monitor symptoms and adjust care accordingly.

 Relevant publications: